Temple of ECK

-The Temple of ECK, near Lake Ann in Chanhassen, Minnesota, on about 174 acres of land, is the center of the Eckankar faith in the United States.
-Purchased by the church in 1985, it was built at a cost of $8.2 million.
+The Temple of ECK is the center of the Eckankar faith in the United States.
+It is located near Lake Ann in Chanhassen, Minnesota, on about 174 acres of land.
+The land was purchased by the church in 1985, and the temple was built at a cost of $8.2 million, with construction beginning in 1989.
 The building was completed in 1990.